crs2007/VerDeploy/readme.md

 ## How to use this solution
 ### How etch SQL script file should look like?
 Every script should have 2 line of comments.
-Etch line should start and end with triple (-).
+Each line should start and end with triple (-).
 The first line supposed to be the version mark and look like this
 ```sql
  --- Script for version ____________ ---